jiayihoffman/jiayihoffman.github.io/_posts/2025-01-16-SecurityCamera-Model.md

 That being said, EfficientDet is slower than YOLOv5-Tiny and MobileNet-SSD due to its more complex architecture.
 Therefore, it is best used in applications where inference speed is less critical than accuracy.

 #### YOLOv5-Tiny
 The YOLO model is highly optimized for real-time inference.
-It has superior detection accuracy, especially for small objects, compared to MobileNet-SSD.
+It has superior detection accuracy, especially for small objects.
 It is slightly heavier and slower compared to MobileNet-SSD.

 #### MobileNet-SSD
 MobileNet is lightweight and fast.
 However, this model has lower accuracy compared to YOLOv5-Tiny and EfficientDet-Lite.

 #### Model selection
 In the end, which model we choose depends on the application.
 For the security camera, we don't need real-time continuous object detection; instead, we need accurate detection.
 Once the object is detected, we start video streaming until the subject disappears.
-The video will then be streamed to a remote server for alert playback.
-Therefore, whether the model can accurately detect the object of interest is critical to the application's success.
+The video is streamed to a remote server for alert playback.
+Therefore, whether the model can accurately detect the objects of interest is critical to the application's success.

 In addition to the general application guideline, model A/B testing is another important mechanism for model selection.
 A/B testing can determine whether a variable change improves the model’s performance.
 It is widely used in Data Science beyond model technology selection.

-For successful A/B testing, we must define the following requirements before the test:
+For successful A/B testing, we must define the following requirements before conducting the test:
 1. Measurable metrics, i.e., F1 score,
 2. Acceptance criteria,
 3. Duration of the test,